 Asperger Marriage Stressors.
 All marriages have their strengths and their weaknesses.
 All marriages have challenges that include work-life balance, personal issues, parenting, health and financial issues.
 In a neurodiverse marriage, typically a husband with Asperger’s (AS) and a wife that is neurotypical (NT) there are even more challenges.
-Along with these normal life stressors, add speaking a different communication language and processing information in different ways that not always creates the stability needed to want to move forward.
+Along with these normal life stressors, add speaking a different language and processing information in ways that not always creates the stability needed to want to move forward.

 Asperger Marriage Stressors